Josh Naylor Player Props: Guardians vs. Red Sox

 Josh Naylor At The Plate

-- Naylor has a double, three home runs and nine walks while batting .190.
+- Naylor has two doubles, three home runs and nine walks while hitting .214.

-- In 39.1% of his 23 games this season, Naylor has picked up at least one hit.
-He's also had five multi-hit games.

-- In 13.0% of his games this year, he has gone deep, and 3.3% of his trips to the plate.
+- Looking at the 24 games he has played this season, he's hit a long ball in three of them (12.5%), and in 3.2% of his trips to the plate.

+- Naylor has driven home a run in 11 games this year (45.8%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..

-- In 10 games this year (43.5%), Naylor has picked up an RBI, including two games with multiple runs batted in.
+- In four of 24 games this year, he has scored, including multiple runs once.

-- He has scored at least one run four times this year (17.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.